 We know that education has a transformative effect, not only on the individual, but by reducing economic and social inequalities in the region.
 Through our world-class undergraduate and postgraduate teaching, as well as our degree apprenticeships, widening participation initiatives and educational partnerships, we’re helping to provide new pathways into education, broaden and deepen the West Midlands’ skills base and develop talent in the region.

-works specifically with students in the West Midlands who have the potential to succeed at University, but for a variety of reasons, may not have considered higher education a possibility.
+Our Outreach team works specifically with students in the West Midlands who have the potential to succeed at University, but for a variety of reasons, may not have considered higher education a possibility.
 Through initiatives like our flagship Access-to-Birmingham (A2B)

 scheme and our partnerships such as Aimhigher West Midlands